MinimallyCorrect/TickThreading/README.md

 Configuration
 -----
 TickThreading uses minecraft forge's suggested config location - minecraft folder/configs/TickThreading.cfg It's commented quite well, and is hopefully understandable.
-If any of the descriptions don't make sense just make an issue.
+If any of the descriptions don't make sense please make an issue.

 Logging
 -----